brwla/Hotel-Room-Booking-System/README.md

 - book a room
 - view list of room prices
 - search for rooms details
+- admin
   - view all booked rooms
-- view all customer records
-  - view total earnings for the day
+  - view all customer records and total earnings for the day